3 Preparation for antiretroviral treatment

 - All women who have not had a pap smear in the last 3 years should also have a pap smear, or have a booking for a pap smear made.

 - Patients with a positive CLAT and no symptoms of meningitis should be treated with 800 mg fluconazole by mouth daily for 2 weeks, then 400 mg daily by mouth for 8 weeks, then 200 mg per day until the CD4 count is below 200 cells/µl for at least 6 months.

-Once it is agreed that antiretroviral treatment should be started, the drug regime and doses must be decided on and the patient should start ART at the next visit.
+Once it is agreed that ART should be started, the drug regime and doses must be decided on and the patient should start ART within 7 days of diagnosis.
 It is helpful to have a system which maintains a close check on medication collected as this helps to assess adherence.